 Music lies at the centre of life at Purcell, with ample and varied opportunities to develop your performing skills and to prepare for auditions or university entrance.
 At the heart of our classroom curriculum, you will go beyond the scope of the standard A-Level course in Music in order to enable you to deepen your understanding of your art, to make new connections and to capitalise on your performing experience.
-You will be the first cohort going through an exciting new curriculum and more information will be available from the Academic Music department in due course.

 We know that the most creative, expert and informed musicianship happens when there is an exciting context for your wider growth as a musician.
 That's why we ask that you are ambitious about all your classroom learning and why we offer a boutique curriculum with expert teaching in subjects which we know that young musicians enjoy.
-In most other subjects we offer a two year A-Level course, although students who opt for Physics will take an AS-Level examination at the end of their Lower Sixth year.
-Some students may be allowed to study only one additional subject, particularly those who opt to study English as an Additional Language, but this can only be offered after consultation with the Head of Sixth Form and Deputy Principal.
+Some students may be allowed to study only one additional subject, particularly those who opt to study English as an Additional Language, but this can only be offered after consultation with the Head of Sixth Form and Director of Teaching and Learning.